 The first two years involve learning about the biomedical sciences and the theoretical principles underlying how the human body works through a systematic approach.
 Teaching is a combination of problem-based learning, small group teaching, lectures and practical demonstrations.
 The modules covered over the span of the first two years include: anatomy, physiology, biochemistry, neurosciences, pharmacology, infection, immunity, molecular medicine, personalised medicine, behavioural sciences, ethics, and medical humanities.
 Trinity also provide their medical students with early exposure to clinical practice in the first two years, by organising a clinical Family Case Study in year one and a clinical module on the fundamentals of clinical and professional practice in year two.
 Students also take part in scientific and clinical research in year two in which they may have the opportunity to present their findings at a conference or publish their research in scientific journals.

 After completing third year, students have the option to take part in a one-year interacted M.Sc. in a suitable area of biomedical sciences.

 Year three to five are clinical based years in which students begin placements in Trinity’s main teaching hospitals, namely St. James Hospital and Tallaght University Hospital which are based in Dublin, as well as in many regional affiliated hospitals.
 These years prepare each and every student for their Intern year and provide thorough experience in many medical and surgical specialities, which special focus on General Practice, Obstetrics, Gynaecology, Paediatrics and Psychiatry.
 Students continue to receive lectures, tutorials, and exposure to research and public health matters in the clinical years to provide them with a well-rounded teaching and clinical experience.

--by Iffat, currently studying medicine at Trinity College in Dublin, Ireland.
+-by Iffat, currently studying medicine in Ireland at Trinity College Dublin